Everything you need to know as a first-time student.

 In 2015 we launched the Aboriginal and Torres Strait Islander Action Plan (PDF file, 4169.39 KB) to replace the Reconciliation Action Plan and support Blueprint 4.
 The Aboriginal and Torres Strait Islander Action Plan brings together the strategies of Blueprint 4 and focuses on four elements:

 It's important to be aware of and sensitive to Aboriginal and Torres Strait Islanders as the Indigenous peoples of Australia.
 There's an inconsistent understanding about the appropriate and correct way of referring to Australia's Indigenous peoples.
-This guide outlines our preferred approach to using correct terminology.
+Our Recommended Guidelines for Aboriginal and Torres Strait Islander Terminology (PDF file, 86.81 KB) outline our preferred approach to using correct terminology.

 Established in 1991, the Oodgeroo Unit is the centre of our activities in Aboriginal and Torres Strait Islander education, studies and research.
 The Oodgeroo Unit is committed to developing better access to university education for Aboriginal and Torres Strait Islander people, and promoting higher levels of participation in tertiary education.